We are committed to protecting and respecting your privacy.

 - to provide you with information about other goods and services we offer that are similar to those that you have already purchased or enquired about;

-- to provide you, or permit selected third parties to provide you, with information about goods or services we feel may interest you including special offer and discounts.
+- to provide you, or permit selected third parties to provide you, with information about goods or services we feel may interest you.
 If you are an existing customer, we will only contact you by electronic means (e-mail or SMS) with information about goods and services similar to those which were the subject of a previous sale or negotiations of a sale to you.
 If you are a new customer, and where we permit selected third parties to use your data, we (or they) will contact you by electronic means only if you have consented to this.
 If you do not want us to use your data in this way, or to pass your details on to third parties for marketing purposes, please tick the relevant box situated on the form at the point of entering your data, or advise us in writing at the address and/or the email given in this Policy (see “Your rights”);

 - to notify you about changes to our service;